han-yaeger/yaeger-tutorial/docs/more-entities.md

 ### Make the BubbleSpawner also spawn instances of `PoisonBubble`

-Lets change the `spawnEntities()` method to ensure that four out of ten spawned bubbles will be a `PoisonBubble`.
+Let's change the `spawnEntities()` method to ensure that four out of ten spawned bubbles will be a `PoisonBubble`.
 For this we can use the Class `Random` from the
 Java [API](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/util/Random.html).